tobinjt/golang-coverage-check/README.md

 Each line of coverage output (effectively, each function in your code) is independently evaluated:

-- The function name is matched against each `function` regex, in the order they're listed in the config, with the first match winning.
+- Each rule is checked in the order provided in the config:

-- If the function name wasn't matched, the filename (with the line number and the module name from `go.mod` removed) is matched against each `filename` regex, in the order they're listed in the config, with the first match winning.
-Note that filenames use regex matching, _not_ globs.
+  - If a `filename_regex` was provided the filename must match it; an empty or missing `filename_regex` is ignored.
+The line number and the module name from `go.mod` are removed before matching.
+Note that `filename_regex` is a _regex_, not a _glob_.
-- If neither the function name or the filename was matched, `default_coverage` is used.
+  - If a `function_regex` was provided the function name must match it; an empty or missing `function_regex` is ignored.

-The coverage in the line is compared to the coverage required by the matching rule, and if the coverage is lower than the requirement an error will be output.
+  - If both checks pass the required coverage is compared against the actual coverage, and an error printed if the actual coverage is not high enough.

+- If no rules matched, `default_coverage` is compared against the actual coverage, and an error printed if the actual coverage is not high enough.

 ### Bootstrapping a config